 AAAAAnd, here is the full video, you guys!
 ENJOY!

 If you are traveling to New Orleans, do yourself a favor and make a brunch reservation on Sunday at Sobou.
 If you’re not traveling to New Orleans, welllll, maybe you should.

 A couple more helpful tips:

 #1 Sobou offers validated valet at the end of your meal, so feel free to drive, park with the Valet between Sobou and the W Hotel, and not deal with the whole French Quarter parking situation.

 #2 There are envelopes in the center of the tables…be sure to put a little cash in there and slip it to Bella as she dances on by you.

 Feel free to DM me on Instagram with any other questions in regards to Sobou, or post them below!

 Would you be interested in any other travel tips in New Orleans?
 Stores I enjoyed walking through, craft boozy coffee options, etc?

+Have you been to Sobou New Orleans?
 LET ME KNOW in the comments below!